- Sand and dust storms

 Sand and dust storms (SDS), also known as sirocco, haboob, yellow dust, white storms, and the harmattan, are a natural phenomenon linked with land and water management and climate change.
 They are a combination of different hazards, such as sand, dust and wind.
 The fluctuation in their intensity, magnitude or interaction with each other is what can make them unpredictable and dangerous.

-Some 151 UNCCD country Parties (or 77 per cent)are affected directly by SDS and 45 country Parties (or 23 per cent) are classified as SDS source areas.
+Some 151 UNCCD country Parties – or 77 per cent – are affected directly by SDS and 45 country Parties (or 23 per cent) are classified as SDS source areas.
 Most locations are in the low-latitude drylands, but dust sources can develop in almost any environment, often through human influence.
 Important potential drivers of future wind erosion and SDS occurrence include desertification, land degradation and climate change, high latitudes, industrial activities, especially due to unsustainable land and water management, more extreme wind events, greater aridity in some areas, and greater drought frequency, severity and duration.

-SDS have socio-economic impacts on human health, agriculture, industry, transportation, water & air quality.
+SDS have significant socio-economic impacts on human health, agriculture, industry, transportation, water and air quality.
 For instance, dust can cause damage to lungs and worsen the symptoms of bronchitis and respiratory diseases such as asthma.
 Globally, 334 million people and 14 per cent of world’s children experience asthmatic symptoms.
 In addition, just storms can transport pathogens such as meningitis and valley fever.

 The UNCCD supports countries in the mitigation of SDS impacts and anthropogenic dust sources by advocating the following three pillars approach: